-Glasgow Tramways and Omnibus Company Limited
+Glasgow Tramway and Omnibus Company

 History